 Show running time is yet to be confirmed.

 Suitable for Children?

-Tickets for Evita at the Phoenix Theatre London are not yet on sale.
-Please check back to see when they do go on sale.
+Tickets for The Exorcist at the Phoenix Theatre London are not yet on sale.
+Check back for tickets!

-Have you seen Evita?
+Have you seen The Exorcist?
 If so please share your thoughts in the comments section below!